Dev-shrm07/CacheBase/README.md

 </div>

-A distributed in-memory key-value store with built-in Raft consensus algorithm for fault tolerance and strong consistency.
+A distributed in-memory key-value store with built-in Raft consensus algorithm for fault tolerance and strong consistency, built using raw TCP sockets and RPCs.
 CacheBase provides Redis-compatible commands with distributed capabilities.
 It supports string type keys along with streams, to store and read data streams with features like xadd, xread with blocking etc.

 ## Features